Digital Marketing for Nonprofits: A Complete Guide

 Consider Your Brand Democracy

 But for your team to deliver the best results, they need an independent voice.
 Listen to your team.
-They could be the excellent brainstorming tool you need to discover a responsive angle in your campaigns.
+They could be the excellent brainstorming tool to discover a responsive angle in your campaigns.

 So, how do you build brand democracy?